Airbrakes are control surfaces that primarily add drag to your aircraft.

 Assign a spare RC channel on your transmitter to a dial, slider or 3 position switch.
 On the flight controller, ensure this channel is calibrated and assign this channel the RC channel

 RCx_OPTION option Airbrake (210).

 Automatic Airbrake Setup¶

 You can have airbrakes automatically used in an automated landing or in conjunction with Reverse Thrust operation during certain throttled controlled modes or automatic landings and throttle-controlled descents, such as CRUISE mode while soaring.
-If manual control has been enabled using the
+If manual control of reverse thrust has been enabled using the